 Check our progress at www.rspo.org

 Cosmetics packaging must meet various expectations and standards.
 It should be sophisticated and beautiful, but also sustainable in its design and strong enough to protect the cosmetics inside.
 In collaboration with paper manufacturers, we are developing innovative paper packaging solutions that meet and exceed these expectations.

-We are also switching to sustainable paper in our offices and for promotional materials, such as product displays, bags, and leaflets.
+Sourcing mica produced in India from RMI member companies allows us to confirm that there are no human rights issues.
 We will continue to strive to procure mica sourced from producers with no social responsibility issues.

 Responsible Mica Initiative